Can You Go Surfing in Belize?

 Image via Slick Rock Adventures

-When you are done Belize’s waters, there are plenty more activities for you back on land.
-Alternately, you can just call it a day, chill out and grab some Z’s in a hammock.
+When you are done with Belize’s waters, there are plenty more activities for you back on land.
+Alternately, you can just call it a day, chill out, and grab some Z’s in a hammock.
 Even if you focused the bulk of your vacation on the beaches, it would be odd to only bring swimsuits with you.

 Related Articles